COVID-19 Testing Information for Students

 What can I expect when I arrive at the Testing Center?

-You will then proceed to a space to perform your own swab under the observation of a medical assistant or other appropriately trained staff member.
+- Once called over by a member of the Testing Center team, proceed to a space to perform your own swab under the observation of a medical assistant or other appropriately trained staff member.

 How long will testing take?